 Dr. Stevens obtained her doctorate degree in Counseling Psychology from Argosy University, and is a Licensed Professional Counselor (LPC) and a nationally certified counselor (NCC) with the National Board of Certified Counselors.
 She is a certified clinical sexual addiction specialist (CCSAS) with the International Association of Certified Sexual Addiction Specialists.
 Dr. Stevens is also a certified clinical partner specialist (CCPS) with the Association for Partners of Sex Addicts Trauma Specialists.
 She serves as an adjunct professor at Mercer University in the Master’s degree program for school counseling.
 Janice currently enjoys traveling and spending time with her children and grandchildren.

 Dr. Stevens has an extensive background in the field of school counseling where she worked with adolescents in individual, small group, and classroom settings.
 She also has considerable experience working with parents of adolescents, helping them develop a clear direction of how to guide their children through the difficult adolescent years.
 Her professional experience has helped Dr. Stevens develop knowledge, insight, and sound helping skills in order to better serve her clients in the counseling setting.
 Janice works with couples, individuals, and therapy groups.
 She sees clients at our Dunwoody location.
+Click here for a video of Janice sharing about her work.
 In order to schedule an appointment with Janice, call 770-744-5055.

 Sunamita Tuple, LPC is a licensed professional counselor in the state of Georgia.
 Sunamita received a bachelor degree in Psychology from Emory University, a Master’s degree (1998) and Specialist in Education degree (2000), both in professional counseling, from Georgia State University and a Master degree in Christian Psychological Studies with a specialization in Sex Therapy (2005) from Richmont University.
 Sunamita is also a certified Prepare/Enrich counselor.